phm-esl/sandpit/protocol_tools/doc/Centipede-template-programming-manual.md

               #{attr =>
                 #{<<"Ccy">> => <<"**** Changed Ccy value ****">>}}}}}}
 ```

+The map contains keys corresponding to the names of elements within the
+message form.
+The tree structure of the message form is reflected in the
+map, with maps within maps.

+In the message template there is a slot for the `"Ccy"` attribute in the
+`'IntrBkSttlmAmt'` element.
+The `Populated_value_map` describes the
+location of this slot in "meta-data", with the `{xpath,'IntrBkSttlmAmt'}`
+key that connects the `'attr'` value to the XML attributes for the
+`'IntrBkSttlmAmt'` XML element.

+> Note-2: the data type `{xpath,...}` that is used as a key for metadata
+> should be reviewed, and changed if the key does not fit well.
+Perhaps
+> `{meta,'IntrBkSttlmAmt'}` will avoid implicit XPath interpretation, and
+> allow for use in other protocols?

+> Note-3: the keys used to identify value slot locations are atoms.
+This is
+> not strictly necessary, the locations could alternatively be identified
+> with e.g. `<<"Document">>` instead of `'Document'`, and avoid a conversion
+> from binary text string to an existing atom.
+Searching the Erlang atom
+> table acts like a filter to discard loactions of no interest, but may
+> offer no practical advantage for the cost of more complex program code.

 The resulting `Out` value looks like this pretty-printed, the actual value
 does not have whitespace nor indentation: